htccnam/python-caro-game/README.md

    - Arch Linux: `sudo pacman -S tk`

 ### Using Anaconda/Miniconda (All platforms)
-1. Install Anaconda or Miniconda if not already installed.
+1. Install Anaconda or Miniconda if not already installed via  official website of anaconda .
 2. Open Anaconda Prompt (or terminal) and create a new environment:
    ```bash
    conda create -n caro-game python=3.10 -y